songair/songair.github.io/_posts/2021-12-04-string-operations-in-bash.md

 tells the shell to read input from the current source until it encounters a line containing a delimiter.
 EOF (end of file) is a commonly used delimiter but it's not mandatory.
-You can use JSON, YAML, TEXT, or any other delimiter that you think relevant for your situation.
+You can use JSON, YAML, TEXT, or any other delimiter that you think is relevant to your situation.
 The syntax for Heredoc in Bash is:

 ```sh
 COMMAND << DELIMITER